MicrosoftDocs/query-docs/query-languages/m/date-functions.md

 ---
 # Date functions

-These functions allow creation, manipulation, and comparison for the date component of date, datetime, and datetimezone values.
+These functions are used to create, manipulate, and compare the date component of date, datetime, and datetimezone values.

 ## <a name="__toc360788935"></a>Date